DanielleChason/Community_structures_in_networks/README.md

 **Delta_Q** =  <img src="https://render.githubusercontent.com/render/math?math=\frac{1}{2}s^T\hat{B[g]}s">

-for the mathematic explanation for this formulas, you may read the article.
+for the mathematcal explanation for these formulas, you may read the article previously linked.

 # The Algorithms